-(a) Payment Advices Required by Section 521(a)(1)(B)(iv).
-In a chapter 7, chapter 12, or chapter 13 case in which the debtor is an individual, no later than 30 days before the date on which the meeting of creditors is conducted under section 341(a) of the Bankruptcy Code, the debtor shall provide to the trustee copies of all payment advices or other evidence of payment received within sixty (60) days before the date of the filing of the petition by the debtor from any employer of the debtor.
-Copies of such payment advices or other evidence of payment shall not be filed with the Court.

-(b) Request by Party in Interest for an Order of Dismissal under Section 521(i)(2).
-If a party in interest requests an order of dismissal under section 521(i)(2) of the Bankruptcy Code, the following procedures shall apply:

-- (1) The party in interest shall serve a copy of the request on the debtor's attorney and the debtor at the same time that the party in interest sends the request to the Court. - (2) If the debtor objects to the request within seven (7) days of service, the debtor's objection will be treated as a request for a hearing, which the Court shall schedule promptly. - (3) No order of dismissal will be entered until the debtor's objection has been resolved, except that nothing herein shall affect the right of any party in interest to seek dismissal, or the authority of the Court to dismiss the case, pursuant to any other provision of applicable bankruptcy law.
+- (a) Payment Advices Required by § 521(a)(1)(B)(iv).
+In a chapter 7, chapter 12, or chapter 13 case in which the debtor is an individual, copies of payment advices or other evidence of current income made available to the trustee under Bankruptcy Rule 4002(b)(2) shall not be filed with the Court. - (b) Request by Party in Interest for an Order of Dismissal under § 521(i)(2).
+If a party in interest requests an order of dismissal under section 521(i)(2) of the Bankruptcy Code, the following procedures shall apply: - (1) The party in interest shall serve a copy of the request on the debtor's attorney and the debtor at the same time that the party in interest sends the request to the Court. - (2) If the debtor objects to the request within seven days of service, the debtor's objection will be treated as a request for a hearing, which the Court shall schedule promptly. - (3) No order of dismissal will be entered until the debtor's objection has been resolved, except that nothing herein shall affect the right of any party in interest to seek dismissal, or the authority of the Court to dismiss the case, pursuant to any other provision of applicable bankruptcy law.